 "I wondered if I'm personally responsible for shoveling the snow off my star in Canada," he quips.
 "The best thing about having a star is I think this entitles me to 10% off at the Bay.
 The worst thing is I am a germaphobe and my highest Canadian honor will be constantly stepped on!"
 And while he also jokes that, at the beginning of his career, he imagined he'd just be shoveling snow off somebody else's star, he clearly doesn't need to worry about that either.
 Thirty years and counting, Mandel's career spans all facets of the entertainment spectrum.

 Mandel says the secret to his success was: "I showed up and I got really lucky."
-It's not entirely untrue.
-While Mandel had been doing some standup in Toronto, he jumpstarted his career in true Hollywood fairytale fashion on a dare during a trip to Los Angeles in 1979.
+It's not entirely untrue!
+While Mandel had been doing some stand-up in Toronto, he jumpstarted his career on a dare during a trip to Los Angeles, in 1979.
 He was at the legendary Comedy Store on amateur night and was coaxed by his friends to get up and try his luck.
 As fate would have it, there was a producer in the crowd who immediately hired him to appear on the comedy game show Make Me Laugh.
-This one gig then led to talk show appearances and stints as an opening act for Diana Ross.
+This one gig then led to talk show appearances, and stints as an opening act for Diana Ross.

-In 1980, he won the lead role in the Canadian movie Gas, co-starring Susan Anspach and Donald Sutherland and he was one of the first veejays to appear on Nickelodeon's music video series, Pop Clips.
-That 1981 program would go on to provide the genesis of MTV.
+In 1980, he won the lead role in the Canadian movie Gas, co-starring Susan Anspach and Donald Sutherland.
+He was one of the first veejays to appear on Nickelodeon's music video series, Pop Clips, a show that would go on to provide the genesis of MTV.
 By 1982, Mandel had moved to the cast of the award-winning NBC series St. Elsewhere, where he spent six seasons as Dr. Wayne Fiscus.